MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/targetcpabiddingscheme.md

 Defines an object that represents the target CPA bid strategy type.

 > [!NOTE]
-> The *TargetCpa* bid strategy is available only for search ad campaigns.
->
-> The *TargetCpa* bid strategy is available only to advertisers targeting the following countries: Australia, Canada, France, Germany, United Kingdom, and United States.
+> The *TargetCpa* bid strategy is available for Dynamic Search Ads and Search campaigns.
+All of your target locations must be within Australia, Canada, France, Germany, United Kingdom, and/or United States.
+For some customers, available target locations also include Italy, Netherlands, Spain, Sweden, and Switzerland.
+If you are unable to target these locations at this time, try again later.

 With the *TargetCpa* (cost per acquisition) bid strategy, you don't need to set ad group or keyword bids.
 You set your budget and your target 30-day average CPA, and Microsoft Advertising automatically sets your bids in real time to get you to this average.
 Some conversions may cost more than your target and some may cost less, but Microsoft Advertising will try to make sure your average cost per conversion is in line with your target.